-Composting in an apartment is not as simple as composting in a house.
+If you live in an apartment, the first question is: what will you do with all the soil your composting creates?
 Apartment dwellers usually don’t have yards to grow food in, or any space suitable for more than little container gardening.
-Even if you do all the apartment gardening you probably can’t use all the compost your kitchen is likely to generate.
+Even if you do a lot of apartment gardening, you may not be able to use all the compost your kitchen generates.

-Another challenge is dealing with stink.
+Another challenge is the issue of stink.
 When composting bins are working properly, they don’t smell.
-But sometimes things go wrong, and when that happens in a corner of your kitchen instead of a corner of your yard or garage, it’s pretty gross.
+But sometimes things go wrong, and when that happens in a corner of your kitchen instead of a corner of your yard or garage, it’s gross.

 The actual composting itself is pretty simple.
 In composting, you have what’s called “green” and “brown” waste.
-Green includes kitchen scraps, coffee grounds, tea grounds, hair (it’s a good idea to chop up long hairs and spread them around) and green (living) yard waste such as grass clippings or leaves (but nothing with seeds, because you know what happens when seeds are put into rich soil, and that’s where this whole compost project is headed).
+Green includes kitchen scraps, coffee grounds, tea grounds, hair (it’s a good idea to chop up long hairs and spread them around) and green (living) yard waste such as grass clippings or leaves (but nothing with seeds, because you know what happens when seeds are put into rich soil).
 Brown waste includes dead yard waste, paper and dryer lint.

 Now you just need to fill your compost bin with roughly equal amounts green waste and brown.
 Err on the side of adding more brown if you’re not sure.
 If your compost smells like rotten eggs, you need more brown.
 After a few weeks – probably not many, since the amount of material you’re generating is likely small – it should have an earthy smell.